Oh Hyeon-gyu: Beşiktaş

+On 4 February 2026, Oh signed a three-and-a-half-year contract with Süper Lig club Beşiktaş, who paid a transfer fee of €14 million.
+On 8 February, he scored an equaliser and won a penalty in his first Süper Lig match against Alanyaspor, which ended in a 2–2 draw.
+He also scored a goal in each of the two subsequent matches against İstanbul Başakşehir and Göztepe, becoming the first-ever Beşiktaş player to score in all of the first three matches.

 International career

-Oh represented South Korea at between under-14 and under-23 level.
+Oh represented South Korea at between the under-14 and under-23 level.
 On 11 November 2022, he made his senior international debut in a friendly against Iceland.
 On 10 October 2024, he scored his first goal for the senior national team in a FIFA World Cup qualifier against Jordan, which ended in a 2–0 win.

+Oh was included in the South Korea squad ahead of the 2026 FIFA World Cup.
+On 11 June, Oh scored the decisive second goal against the Czech Republic in his country's first group stage match, leading to an eventual 2–1 victory.